Reducing IT Costs Without Compromising Cybersecurity

 That’s because robust cybersecurity is more about people and processes than it is about expensive software.
 In fact, it’s better to implement a few carefully selected security technologies than a whole host of them, without ever giving much thought to how they complement one another.

 All businesses today rely on information technology to operate at peak efficiency, which means that simply starving IT departments of financial resources to make it through trying times is not an option.
-Instead, businesses should explore the following ways to reduce IT costs without compromising cybersecurity and, consequently, their competitiveness.
+Instead, businesses should explore the following ways to reducing IT costs without compromising cybersecurity and, consequently, their competitiveness.

 Even small businesses with just a few employees often spend money on software they no longer use or don’t actually need.
 Such businesses can save a lot by keeping a record of the quantity of software or applications installed, and they can also avoid hefty non-compliance fines that often await those who forget to review their licenses and let them expire.